 I gave a talk called Things You Always Wanted to Know About WordPress (But Were Afraid to Ask) at WordPress US.
 I’ve added the slides below.
 If there’s anything I missed, feel free to reach out and let me know!

 A few helpful tips: Big data is sufficient.
-All those adjectives preceding “Big” are extremely, massively, extraordinarily, incredibly unnecessary “Big data scientist with big data experience” sounds as stupid on my end as it would if you were to say it out loud… and you should try saying that out loud before you put it in an […]
+All those adjectives preceding “Big” are extremely, massively, extraordinarily, incredibly unnecessary (unless you want to write a big data rap song, in which case please use as many of these adjectives as you like).
+“Big data scientist with big data experience” sounds about as silly on my end as […]

 I hold these truths to be self-evident, that all Mondays are created equal, that they are endowed by their creator with certain unalienable rituals, that among these are grogginess, frustration, and the pursuit of caffeine. photo by Padurariu Alexandru courtesy of Unsplash